waal22el/Project/README.md

 # Declaration
 I, Alma Warin, declare that I am the sole author of the content I add to this repository.

-I, Yannick Wayan Winkler, declare that I am the sole author of the content I add to this repository,

-I, Fadumo Jama, declare that I am the sole author of the content I add to this repository.

 I, Claes Svensson, declare that I am the sole author of the content I add to this repository.

 # Plan